 Letter From Founder, Aryn Quinn

-A year later, while preparing to film our first public service announcement Make Under, the art director asked me to review photos of victims of domestic violence for the video’s makeup direction.
-As I scanned through them I suddenly felt a knot in my throat—my eyes filled with tears and a deeply buried, terrible childhood memory came crashing through.
-I suddenly flashed to holding my little sister’s hand, and holding my breath, as my mother was screaming on the other side of my bedroom door, “Stay inside!
+A year later, while preparing to film our first public service announcement Make Under, the art director asked me to review photos of victims of domestic violence.
+As I scanned through them I felt a knot growing in my throat—my eyes filled with tears and a deeply buried childhood memory came crashing through.
+I flashed to holding my little sister’s hand, and holding my breath, as my mother was screaming on the other side of my bedroom door, “Stay inside!
 Don’t open the door!”
 My father was beating her so badly that her front teeth would need to be replaced.

-It is time to break the silence and shame that allows this epidemic to thrive.
-My mother is a survivor of domestic abuse, and so am I. In a classic example of how domestic violence is a cycle I, too, have been trapped in abusive relationships marked with isolation, put-downs, shoving, hitting, financial abuse, stalking and threats.
-After telling a partner that I wanted to leave, I only very narrowly escaped with my life.
+It is time to break the silence and shame that surround domestic abuse.
+My mother is a survivor of domestic abuse, and so am I. In a classic example of how domestic abuse is a cycle I, too, have been trapped in abusive relationships marked with isolation, put-downs, shoving, hitting, financial abuse, stalking and threats.
+After telling a partner that I wanted to leave, I narrowly escaped with my life.

 DOMESTIC ABUSE IS NOT JUST PHYSICAL VIOLENCE!
 It is emotional and mental battering that leaves a person destroyed from the inside out.
 With our Education = Prevention Initiative, our workshops help prevent dating and domestic abuse.
-And at the close of a wellness program or kids event, we see our participants transformed inside and out from sad and anxious to smiling with wide open faces – and I know that we have made a real difference.
-When we visit campuses and girls share their stories and hug and thank us, I know that we are breaking the cycle by starting the conversation I wish so badly I could have heard when I was young.
+And at the close of a We Care event, we see our participants transformed inside and out from sad and anxious to smiling with wide open faces – and know that we have made a real difference.
+When we visit campuses and girls share their stories and hug and thank us, we are breaking the cycle by starting the conversation I wish so badly I could have heard when I was young.

 Will you please join us and help end abuse, for good.